-- 1. Bias is known, with known size; so we correct for it.
+- Bias is known, with known size; so we correct for it.
 Not a systematic - 2.
 Bias is known, but exact size is unknown.
 This is a systematic uncertainty - 3.
 Bias is unknown and unsuspected.
 Nothing to be done.

-Have measured lengths from an expanding steel ruler but don't know T when data were taken.
+E.g., have measured lengths from an expanding steel ruler but don't know T when data were taken.